What is the REACH study?

 About the Microbicide Trials Network

-The Microbicide Trials Network (MTN) is an HIV/AIDS clinical trials network established in 2006 by the National Institute of Allergy and Infectious Diseases with co-funding from the Eunice Kennedy Shriver National Institute of Child Health and Human Development and the National Institute of Mental Health, all components of the U.S. National Institutes of Health.
-Based at Magee-Womens Research Institute and the University of Pittsburgh, the MTN brings together international investigators and community and industry partners whose work is focused on the development and rigorous evaluation of promising microbicides – products applied inside the vagina or rectum that are intended to prevent the sexual transmission of HIV – from the earliest phases of clinical study to large-scale trials that support potential licensure of these products for widespread use.
-More information about the MTN is available at http://www.mtnstopshiv.org/.
+The Microbicide Trials Network (MTN) was from 2006 until November30, 2021 an HIV/AIDS clinical trials network funded by the National Institute of Allergy and Infectious Diseases with co-funding from the Eunice Kennedy Shriver National Institute of Child Health and Human Development and the National Institute of Mental Health, all components of the U.S. National Institutes of Health.
+Based at Magee-Womens Research Institute and the University of Pittsburgh, the mission of the MTN was to conduct rigorous clinical trials designed specifically to support potential licensure of promising microbicides – products applied inside the vagina or rectum that are intended to prevent the sexual transmission of HIV.
+More information about the MTN, including studies pending results or are ongoing, is available at https://mtnstopshiv.org.